The Golden Circle : The perfect trip for a short stay

 - Don’t forget to pay for the car park!!

 If you want full information about this park, you can visit their official website: thingvellir.is.

-The National Park of Thingvellir is so incredible that you could spend days just in this area.
+The National Park of Thingvellir is so incredible that you could spend a full day, or even days just in this area.
 But this is only the first stop of your journey!
 Next stop: Geysir and its incredible geyser.